elastic/azure-marketplace/README.md

 If you choose `gateway` as the value for `loadBalancerType`, you must

-* supply a PKCS#12 archive certificate with the `appGatewayCertBlob` parameter (and optional passphrase with `appGatewayCertPassword`) to secure communication to Application Gateway.
+* supply a PKCS#12 archive containing the key and certificate with the `appGatewayCertBlob` parameter (and optional passphrase with `appGatewayCertPassword`) to secure communication to Application Gateway.
 One way to generate a PKCS#12 archive is using [Elastic's certutil command](https://www.elastic.co/guide/en/elasticsearch/reference/current/certutil.html)